 Billy Idol biography

-Musician.
-Born William Albert Michael Broad on November 30, 1955 in Middlesex, England.
-While studying English Literature at Sussex University, Broad became a member of the Bromley Contingent, a group of followers of the Sex Pistols, which included members of the Clash and Siouxsie & the Banshees.
-He changed his name to Idol after a school teacher returned a paper proclaiming him "idle" in class.
+Billy Idol was born William Albert Michael Broad on November 30, 1955, in Middlesex, England.
+While studying English literature at Sussex University, Broad became a member of the Bromley Contingent, a group of Sex Pistols followers that included members of the Clash and Siouxsie and the Banshees.
+He changed his name to Idol after a schoolteacher returned a paper proclaiming him "idle" in class.

 Idol teamed with lyricist and bass guitarist Tony James, and together they joined the punk band Chelsea in 1976.
-Idol and James subsequently left and formed Generation X, taking the name from a book about 1960s youth rock culture.
-Though the band never toured the U.S., they did take it by storm in 1980 with their single Dancing with Myself.
-A breakup followed their second release, Kiss Me Deadly, due to managerial problems.
+Idol and James subsequently left and formed Generation X—a name they took from a book about 1960s youth rock culture.
+Though the band never toured the United States, they did take the nation by storm in 1980 with the single "Dancing with Myself."
+A break-up followed their second release, Kiss Me Deadly, due to managerial problems.

-In 1981, Idol launched his solo career in New York City with the release of Don't Stop, which included two GENX remixes and a cover of Tommy James' Mony Mony.
-He pulled together a new team, including producer Keith Forsey, ex-Kiss manager Bill Aucoin and raven-haired New York guitarist Steve Stevens.
-They released four successful records together: Billy Idol, Rebel Yell, Whiplash Smile and Vital Idol.
+In 1981, Billy Idol launched his solo career in New York City with the release of Don't Stop, which included two GENX remixes and a cover of Tommy James's "Mony Mony."
+He then pulled together a new team, including producer Keith Forsey, ex-KISS manager Bill Aucoin and raven-haired New York guitarist Steve Stevens.
+The group released four successful records together: Billy Idol, Rebel Yell, Whiplash Smile and Vital Idol.